MyreMylar/pygame_gui/docs/source/theme_guide.rst

     manager = pygame_gui.UIManager((800, 600), 'theme.json')

+You can also theme your elements 'on the fly', while your pygame application is running.
+Just edit your theme file and save it, and you should see the UI update to reflect your changes.
+This is particularly helpful when trying to fiddle with colours, or visualise what the theming parameters do.
+You can also turn off live theming if you want to save a few CPU cycles by setting that option when you create your UI manager.

 The most basic theming you can do is to set the default colours for the UI, which are the colours used if no more element specific colour is specified in the theme.